yaal-coop/scim2-models/doc/tutorial.rst

 Model parsing
 =============

-Pydantic :func:`~pydantic.BaseModel.model_validate` method can be used to parse and validate SCIM2 payloads.
+Pydantic :func:`~pydantic_scim2.BaseModel.model_validate` method can be used to parse and validate SCIM2 payloads.
 Python models have generally the same name than in the SCIM specifications, they are simply snake cased.